-In 2020, overall UK Black Friday sales volume fell, but online sales surged, with popular brands like John Lewis reporting a 35% increase in online sales .
+In 2020, overall UK Black Friday sales volume fell, but online sales surged, with popular brands like reporting a .
 We expect online traffic to be heavy again in Black Friday 2021 as consumers still prefer contactless shopping.

 Which store websites will drive Black Friday traffic in the UK?

 We’re witnessing a big change in the way consumers look for Black Friday deals online.
-While Amazon once topped UK search volume, today’s shoppers are more likely to search for their favourite stores by name.
-As a result, electronics retailer Currys PC World , health and beauty/pharmacy leader Boots and department store brands like Argos and John Lewis all topped Amazon in UK Black Friday search volume for July 2021.
+While once topped UK search volume, today’s shoppers are more likely to search for their favourite stores by name.
+As a result, electronics retailer , health and beauty/pharmacy leader and department store brands like and John Lewis all topped Amazon in UK Black Friday search volume for July 2021.

 What will UK consumers search for on Cyber Monday 2021?